-- A1 The lexis, grammatical structures, registers and usage of two modern languages to BA Honours degree standard, and where taken as an option, other languages to ALTE Levels 3, 4 or 5. - A2 Aspects of the history, society, culture and linguistic development of the relevant countries, dependent upon the languages chosen for study and according to module selection. - A3 Certain areas of specialist study, according to module selection, in linguistics, cultural studies, film, history, language, literary studies and politics of the relevant countries. - A4 The internal diversity and connections between cultures. - A5 (For students opting to write a dissertation), of a topic studied in-depth and independently. - A6 The mediation between English and one or two foreign languages (out of French, German and Spanish) by means of translation and interpretation - A7 The theoretical and professional underpinning of translation and interpreting practice
+- A1 The lexis, grammatical structures, registers and usage of two modern languages to BA Honours degree standard, and where taken as an option, other languages to ALTE Levels 3, 4 or 5. - A2 Aspects of the history, society, culture and linguistic development of the relevant countries, dependent upon the languages chosen for study and according to module selection. - A3 Certain areas of specialist study, according to module selection, in linguistics, cultural studies, film, history, language, literary studies and politics of the relevant countries. - A4 The internal diversity and connections between cultures. - A5 (For students opting to write a year- abroad project, or a final-year dissertation or project), of a topic studied in-depth and independently. - A6 The mediation between English and one or two foreign languages (out of French, German and Spanish) by means of translation and interpretation - A7 The theoretical and professional underpinning of translation and interpreting practice - A8 (For R9Q9 only) Demonstrate the ability to adapt to different learning environments.